Anomoeodus

-Anomoeodus is an extinct genus of prehistoric ray-finned fish belonging to the family Pycnodontidae.
-This genus lived during the Late Cretaceous period, ranging from the Albian to Maastrichtian ages, and had a wide geographic distribution, with fossils found in France, Belgium, the Netherlands, Spain, Egypt, Uzbekistan, and the United States.
-The first fossils of Anomoeodus were described by Louis Agassiz in 1835.
+Anomoeodus is an extinct genus of prehistoric marine ray-finned fish belonging to the family Pycnodontidae.
+This genus primarily lived during the mid-to-late Cretaceous period, ranging from the Albian to the very end of the Maastrichtian age, and possibly into the Danian.
+The first fossils of Anomoeodus were described by Louis Agassiz in 1833, although they were described under Pycnodus.
+Some studies have recovered it as a wastebasket taxon.